cksystemsteaching/selfie/README.md

 Nevertheless, the disadvantage of pc-relative addressing is that the range of branching and jumping is limited by the range of immediate values.
 This is not a problem in the selfie system but could be a problem in systems and applications that require more code than selfie to implement.

 It is again time to reflect on what we have seen here.
 The instructions `beq` as well as `jal` and `jalr` facilitate control flow by allowing us to set the program counter to any memory address we like.
 Again, because of the nature of digital memory, in particular of address spaces, addition and subtraction play a crucial role in calculating memory addresses.
-Another quick look at selfie's output above when self-compiling reveals that the three control-flow instructions are with 12.2% the second most often executed category of instructions, after initialization and memory instructions which account for around 78% of all executed instructions, and before arithmetic and comparison instructions which make up 9.32% of all executed instructions.
+Another quick look at the above output of selfie when self-compiling reveals that the three control-flow instructions are with 12.2% the second most often executed category of instructions, after initialization and memory instructions which account for around 78% of all executed instructions, and before arithmetic and comparison instructions which make up 9.32% of all executed instructions.

 #### System